ibm-cloud-docs/codeengine/deploy.md

 Deploy an application by using the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

+By default, apps listen on port `8080`.
+If your app needs to listen on a port other than port `8080', deploy your app by using the CLI and use the `--port` option on the `app create` command to specify the port.
+{: important}

 1. To work with a project, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
 2. From the Projects page, click the name of your project to open the **Overview** page.
 3. From your **Overview** page, click **Application** to create an app.